leejo/CGI.pm/README.md

 PRIVATE\_TEMPFILES variable has been removed along with deprecation of the private\_tempfiles routine and **complete** removal of the CGITempFile package.
-The $CGITempFile::TMPDIRECTORY is no longer used to set the temp directory, refer to the perldoc for File::Temp is you want to override the default settings in that package (the TMPDIR env variable is still available on some platforms).
+The $CGITempFile::TMPDIRECTORY is no longer used to set the temp directory, refer to the perldoc for File::Temp if you want to override the default settings in that package (the TMPDIR env variable is still available on some platforms).
 For Windows platforms the temporary directory order remains as before: TEMP > TMP > WINDIR ( > TMPDIR ) so if you have any of these in